For Order This

 simulation to train future officers and field commanders.

-7. You have been hired to develop an expert system for a university
+7. You have been hired to develop an expert system for a

 career placement center.
 Develop five rules a student